vercel/next.js/docs/advanced-features/security-headers.md

 This header informs browsers it should only be accessed using HTTPS, instead of using HTTP.
 Using the configuration below, all present and future subdomains will use HTTPS for a `max-age` of 2 years.
 This blocks access to pages or subdomains that can only be served over HTTP.

+If you're deploying to [Vercel](https://vercel.com/docs/edge-network/headers#strict-transport-security), this header is not necessary as it's automatically added to all deployments.

 ```jsx
 {
   key: 'Strict-Transport-Security',